Cost to borrow Twitter shares drops, interest wanes

-NEW YORK, Nov 14 (Reuters) - The cost to borrow Twitter’s stock dropped further on Thursday thanks to a growing supply of shares available for loan, including to traders looking to bet on a decline in the share price, data showed on Thursday.
+NEW YORK (Reuters) - The cost to borrow Twitter’s stock dropped further on Thursday thanks to a growing supply of shares available for loan, including to traders looking to bet on a decline in the share price, data showed on Thursday.

 Investors searching to borrow Twitter must pay nearly 5 percent on an annualized rate, down from a peak near 20 percent the day before and after ending Wednesday close to a 13 percent rate, according to the latest available data from SunGard’s Astec Analytics.